 Overview

-Daily limits on Direct Inward Dialing numbers (DID) help protect the health, compliance, and stability of outbound calling.
+Daily limits on an individual phone number assigned for outbound calling, or Direct Inward Dialing numbers (DID), help protect the health, compliance, and stability of outbound calling.
 Without limits, excessive dialing on individual DIDs can cause:

 Benefits of implementing daily DID limits include: